Which Purina Beyond Recipes Get

 From here, the list goes on to include a number of other items.

-But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this product.
+But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this Purina product.

-With one notable exception…
+With 3 notable exceptions…

-With the exception of copper, the minerals listed here do not appear to be chelated.
+And lastly, the minerals listed here do not appear to be chelated.
 And that can make them more difficult to absorb.
 Chelated minerals are usually associated with higher quality dog foods.

-As a group, the brand features an average protein content of 40% and a mean fat level of 24%.
-Together, these figures suggest a carbohydrate content of 28% for the overall product line.
+As a group, the brand features an average protein content of 39% and a mean fat level of 22%.
+Together, these figures suggest a carbohydrate content of 30% for the overall product line.

-And a fat-to-protein ratio of about 61%.
+And a fat-to-protein ratio of about 59%.

-Free of any plant-based protein boosters, this looks like the profile of a wet product containing a moderate amount of meat.
+Free of any plant-based protein boosters, this looks like the profile of a wet dog food containing a moderate amount of meat.

-Purina Dog Food
+Purina Dog Food Recall History